kiwix/kiwix-js/README.md

 These platforms/browsers are deprecated.
 We still partially test against them, and we'll try to keep compatibility as long as it's not too complicated:

-- Firefox OS >=1.2 (needs to be installed manually on the device with WebIDE)
+- Firefox OS >=1.2: needs to be installed manually on the device with WebIDE
+- Microsoft Edge Legacy >=17: no extension available, but bookmark https://browser-extension.kiwix.org or https://pwa.kiwix.org
-- Microsoft Edge Legacy >=15 (needs to run a bundled version of the source code)
+- Microsoft Edge Legacy 15-16: needs to run a bundled version of the source code in jQuery mode only
-- Microsoft Internet Explorer 11 (needs to run a bundled version of the source code)
+- Microsoft Internet Explorer 11: needs to run a bundled version of the source code in jQuery mode only

-You can build a bundled version by running `npm install` and `npm run build` in the root directory of this repo.
-Alternatively, a bundled version is served as a web app for testing from https://kiwix.github.io/kiwix-js/dist/ (also available on the `gh-pages` branch of this repo, under `/dist`).
+**_You can build a bundled version by running `npm install` and `npm run build` in the root directory of this repo._** Alternatively, a bundled version is served as a web app for testing from https://kiwix.github.io/kiwix-js/dist/ (also available on the `gh-pages` branch of this repo, under `/dist`).

 ### Installing signed or unsigned extension files in Chromium